 South Park: The Stick of Truth

 It shouldn't be this good.
-South Park has never translated well when it comes to games, and the show itself has been in a bit of a rut for the last couple of seasons.
+South Park has never translated well when it comes to games and the show itself has been in a rut for the last couple of seasons.
 Yet this manages to be not just a great South Park game, but one of the best RPGs you could have the good fortune to play.
+How?

 This is South Park at its best.
-From the perfect recreation of the town itself, to the biting, insightful, and often grotesque, satire of gaming and pop culture.
-Fantasy tropes, the Kardashians, Nazi zombies, the mystical powers of Morgan Freeman - they are all there, all lampooned.
-And all this is wrapped up in an RPG that draws on many sources, from JRPG-style combat, to western open-world affairs.
-There’s even a healthy dose of Metroidvania exploration.
+From the perfect recreation of the town itself, to the biting, insightful, and often grotesque satire of gaming and pop culture.
+Fantasy tropes, the Kardashians, Nazi zombies, the mystical powers of Morgan Freeman - they're all here, all lampooned.
+And all this is wrapped up in an RPG that draws from many sources, from JRPG-style combat, to Western open-world affairs.
+There’s even a healthy dose of Metroidvania-style exploration.
 The progression never halts - there’s always something new around the corner, whether it’s a new battle mechanic or a giant weaponised dildo.

 Diablo III: Reaper of Souls